Daviedavie100/Pisa2012_data_analysis/README.md

 This involves updating the README file, summarising the steps used in data exploration and writing the key Insights for Presentation

-2.2.
-Generate Explanatory Data Visualizations

-Generate explanatory data visualizations to tell a story about the data you explored.
-Open the Part_II_slide_deck_template.ipynb template notebook file and finish these tasks:
+- **Generate Explanatory Data Visualizations** I will generate explanatory data visualizations to tell a story about the data explored.

-Add a summary of key insights at the start of the notebook, just as you added in the README.md.
-This will help your notebook to stay aligned to the key insights you want to include in your slide deck.
-Use code that you used in your exploration phase to generate selective and polished plots.
-Make sure that you pay attention to aspects of design integrity in your revisions.
-Use appropriate plot types, transformations, and encoding.
-All plots in the presentation should have a title, labeled axes (including units, if any), legend, scale, ticks, and optionally grid in the plot.
-You need to provide at least 3 visualizations to convey key insights, along with descriptive comments which accurately depict their purpose.
-2.3.
-Create Slide Deck
+- Create Slide Deck
 Now it's time to create a slide deck by converting the notebook file.
 You need to prepare the notebook for conversion using the steps below:

 Add Cell Toolbar - Add a specific Cell Toolbar to each cell in your notebook.
 To do this, select a cell and click on View > Cell Toolbar > Slideshow.